-Dual diagnosis really occurs much more frequently than many realize as statistics from Mental Health America show that greater than one-third of alcohol abusers and more than half of drug abusers have at least one serious mental illness.
+Co-occurring addiction and mental illness occurs much more frequently than many realize.
+Statistics from Mental Health America show that greater than one-third of alcohol abusers have at least one mental disorder.
+Additionally, more than half of drug abusers also suffer from mental illness.

-Regardless of which of these four categories any individual addict’s actual dual diagnosis may fall and even though dual diagnosis is a difficult disorder to treat, with the type of specialized care and support that are available in addiction treatment programs that offer dual diagnosis, it really is possible for addicts to make progress with both their addiction and mental illness and acquire the treatment, education and support that they need to become and remain addiction free.
+Regardless of which of these four categories any individual addict’s actual dual diagnosis may fall, and even though dual diagnosis is a difficult disorder to treat, the specialized care and support that are available in addiction treatment programs that offer dual diagnosis allow addicts to make progress in both areas.
+In order to heal, patients need a specific combination of treatment, education and support to become and remain addiction free.

-Dual diagnosis does not need to be the end of someone’s life and it is not correct to assume that someone with dual diagnosis will continually fall into a pattern of stability that gives way to bouts of mental illness and substance abuse.
+Dual diagnosis does not need to be the end of someone’s life.
+It is false to assume that someone with dual diagnosis will continually fall into a pattern of instability that gives way to bouts of mental illness and substance abuse.
 While there is certainly a greater tendency for this to occur, with proper treatment and support this does not need to be the case.